WKL-Sec/Malleable-CS-Profiles/README.md

 ## Profiles

-To use profiles in Cobalt Strike, execute the following command:
+We are providing three different profile templates under the `Profiles` folder.
+Each template includes two profiles, one with and without `post-ex` strings.
+To use profiles in Cobalt Strike, start the teamserver with the following command:
 ```bash
 bash teamserver <your_ip> <your_password> <path/to/your.profile>
 ```